ArturasNoit/banknotes-converter/README.md

 # Banknotes Converter

 Banknotes converter class with one fully working method.
-It takes value and converts them to minimum amount of banknote units needed.
+It takes value and converts it to minimum amount of banknote units needed.

 First time I tried to test code outside laravel, so I found phpspec tool.
 Code is written using TDD, so tests first, later code and refactoring.